opencomputeproject/SAI/ptf/docs/SAI-PTFv2Overview.md

 Serial Number: DQBRX42
 Uptime: 07:30:52 up  2:12,  3 users,  load average: 2.06, 1.93, 1.84
 ```
+#### cases in: test/sai_test vs ptf
+There are two test sets, they are under test/sai_test or under PTF folder.

+- ptf
+Test cases under ``ptf`` folder are cases more concentrated on API functionality testing

+- test/sai_test
+Test cases under ``ptf`` folder are cases more concentrated on some certain scenario, like T0 environment, so in this case set, there is a common config for simulating the business environment.

+#### Parameters
 Specification for parameter ``--interface '<Port_index@eth_name>'``
 - Port_index
 ```shell